dsomleff/docker-camp/README.md

 - Bind Mount set up not inside Dockerfile, but in the container run command body.
 - Docker should have access to folder on your machine, which you like to share.
 In Docker app -> Preference -> Recourses -> File Sharing.
 - We can tell Docker to set up some folders inside the container (node_modules e.g.) and use this folder with code on local machine.
 It can be achieved with Anonymous Volumes + Bind Mounts combination.
 We can specify required folder in Dockerfile with VOLUME directive or do it manually when we run the container.

+## <a name="arg-env"></a>ARGuments and ENVironment Variables
+Docker support build-time Arguments and runtime Environments variables.
+>ARGS
+- Available ONLY inside Docker
+- Set on `docker build` via `--build-arg`

+>ENV
+- Available inside Docker AND application code
+- Set via Dockerfile or `--env` on `docker run`

 ## <a name="commands"></a>Commands
 >### <a name="comim"></a>Images
 - `--help` - add this to any command to figure out available options.